 The parking goes on forever and ever, so we were glad to get a relatively close parking spot when our day was over!

-What to know about your first trip to Scarborough Renaissance Festival with your family:
+Tips for traveling to Scarborough Renaissance Festival with your family:

 - Leave early, or come from the other direction.
 The traffic is insane, lined up for miles on I-35.
-If coming through DFW, plan a detour through Venus and Maypearl.
-You will be able to hop in front of all the traffic!

 - Pack a small cooler of water to keep under the stroller.
 While they have water and beverages there, it will never be enough to keep hydrated in the heat.